samskivert/sbt-pom-util/README.md

-# sbt-pom-plugin
+# sbt-pom-util

-This [SBT] plugin allows one to extract project metadata from POM files.
+This [SBT] library (it's not really a plugin) allows one to extract project metadata from POM files.
 This is useful for situations where one must maintain SBT and Maven builds in parallel for the same project.
 Often one uses Maven on their automated build server, and SBT for local development.

 The plugin is very unsophisticated.
 If your build is complex and makes use of myriad Maven plugins, you're not going to find the solution to your problems in